miheretab/Todo/README.md

-It is done in codeigniter and mysql
+It is done in CodeIgniter and MySQL

 The databse dump is found in sql/cisample.sql